Feather (song): Controversy

 Two days after the video's release, Robert J. Brennan, the Catholic Bishop of Brooklyn, issued a statement that he was "appalled" by what was filmed inside the church.
-He indicated that the parish did not adhere to the diocesan policy on filming within church grounds, which requires a review of the scenes and script.
-The administrative duties of Monsignor Jamie J. Gigantiello, the priest who gave Carpenter's team the permission to shoot inside the church, were subsequently terminated.
-He stated that he had approved the filming because his online search about Carpenter did not reveal anything worrisome and he wanted to increase the church's appeal to youth.
-While he was informed that a funeral scene would be filmed inside the church, he believed most of it would be done outside the church building and Carpenter's team did not appropriately represent the video's content.
-In September 2024, investigations possibly spurred by Gigantiello's granting Carpenter permission to use the church were tied to a federal criminal investigation of New York City mayor Eric Adams.
+He indicated that the parish did not adhere to the policy on filming within church grounds, which requires a review of the scenes and script.
+The administrative duties of Monsignor Jamie J. Gigantiello in the diocese, the priest who gave Carpenter's team permission to shoot inside the church, were subsequently terminated.
+Despite still remaining in his role at the parish, some parishioners and churchgoers supported Gigantiello and believed the punishment was too harsh, while others were offended by his actions.

+At first, Gigantiello defended his decision, stating that he had approved the filming because his online search about Carpenter did not reveal anything worrisome, and that he wanted to increase the church's appeal to youth.
+Gigantiello later apologized for allowing the shoot, stating that he was informed that a funeral scene would be filmed inside the church, but believed most of it would be done outside the church building and that Carpenter's team did not appropriately represent the video's content.

-The church held a Mass of Reparation on November 4, 2023, to "restore the sanctity of this church and repair the harm".
-While some parishioners and churchgoers supported Gigantiello and believed the punishment was too harsh, others were offended by his actions.
+The church held a Mass of reparation on November 4, 2023, to "restore the sanctity of this church and repair the harm".
 Carpenter responded to the controversy by saying "we got approval in advance" and proclaiming that "Jesus was a carpenter."
 Writing for The A.V.
 Club, Emma Keates believed "the video rules" and the controversy contributed to Carpenter's "new, cool girl persona", also praising her response.

+In September 2024, an investigation into Gigantiello uncovered evidence that led to the indictment of New York City mayor Eric Adams.